Viewing and Analyzing Measurement Data

 By dragging the gamut, the color space is rotated in that direction.
 A single click will stop the auto rotation or it will stop automatically without user intervention after one minute of rotation.

-Increase or decrease the view by using the right side Zoom slider.
+Increase or decrease the view by using the right side Zoom slider or use the shortcuts CMD + and CMD – (macOS) or STRG + and STRG + (Windows).
+This allows a closer look at the color patches of the measurement file.
 Enlarge or minimize the color patches by using the Point Size slider.

 Compare with ICC profile: Enable the checkbox to select an ICC profile from the drop-down list.
-The gamut of the selected profile will be shown as transparent light gray allowing to comparison with the measurement data.
+The gamut of the selected profile will be shown as transparent light gray allowing you to compare it with the measurement data.

 TVI - Tone Value Increase